'King and I' gets royal treatment in new Broadway revival

 Variety also praised the performance, saying O'Hara has never sung with more command or acted with more assurance.

-Although some critics found fault with Watanabe's accent, the Wall Street Journal said he "gets out from Brynner's long shadow by giving a performance that is gleefully playful, regally commanding and wholly his own."
+Although some critics found fault with Watanabe's English, the New York Times said he delivered, particularly during the song "Shall We Dance?"

+"Mr. Watanabe's eyes narrow, his voice deepens and he firmly claps his co-star's waist," the newspaper said.
+"Sex has entered the building."

-The Hollywood Reporter lauded the leads and praised the massive ensemble of more than 50 for the nearly three-hour production.
+The Hollywood Reporter lauded the leads and heaped praise on the massive ensemble of more than 50 for the nearly three-hour production.